-Volunteer Service Program PCS.001.003 Revised: January 1, 2017 POLICY "The NJ DOC authorizes the use of volunteer services offered by professionals, students and members of the community in areas such as, but not limited to, chaplaincy services, educational services and social services.
+Volunteer Service Program PCS.001.003 Revised: January 1, 2017 POLICY: "The NJ DOC authorizes the use of volunteer services offered by professionals, students and members of the community in areas such as, but not limited to, chaplaincy services, educational services and social services.
 All volunteers are subject to an extensive application process, which includes appropriate screening, criminal history background check, and volunteer orientation and training.
 The NJ DOC reserves the right to curtail, suspend or discontinue the services of a volunteer for reasons included, but not limited to: 1.
 Any breach of confidentiality; 2.
 Unlawful conduct or breach of correctional facility rules and regulations; 3.
 Physical or emotional illness; 4.
 Inability to cooperate with staff; 5.
 Erratic or unreliable attendance; 6.
-Violation(s) of the rules of the Volunteer Service Program; 7.
+Violation(s) of the rules of the

+Volunteer Service Program; 7.
 Any prohibited conduct contained in the volunteer contract; and 8.
-Any conduct which threatens the order or security of the correctional facility or the safety of the volunteer."
+Any conduct which threatens the order or security of the correctional facility or the safety of the volunteer. "

 All volunteers are provided information regarding conduct and consequences for violating the required conduct.
 There were no volunteers terminated for sexual abuse or harassment during the past twelve months as determined by staff interviews, interview with the volunteer coordinator, information noted on the facility questionnaire, and review of the completed investigations.
 Contractors are provided information in the same manner as employees.
-No contractors have been terminated or disciplined for abuse or harassment towards the inmate population.
-Review of compliance based on policy and volunteer records.
+No contractors have been disciplined or terminated for sexual harassment or sexual abuse towards and inmate.